rocketpath/rancher-api/README.md

 `endpoint` and the API Keys (`access_key` and `secret_key`) can be found in Rancher settings (`[Rancher URL]/settings/api`).

 __Note__: API keys are only available for ***one*** project/environment.

-## Contributing

-1. Fork it.
-2. Create your branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.

 ## Links